JakeElder/beyond/README.md

 ### TODO

-In real life, I would have cross browser tested more thoroughly.
-I know there's one nasty bug in IE11 that's a show stopper, I'll probably try and patch it up over the weekend before I get found out.
-See if you can spot it 🤗
+In real life, I would have cross browser tested more thoroughly. ~~I know there's one nasty bug in IE11 that's a show stopper, I'll probably try and patch it up over the weekend before I get found out.
+See if you can spot it 🤗~~.
+Fixed.

 The truncation of the video details on the list page is a pain as you all well know.
 I'd put some more time in to that.